 THE MUDDY VERDICT:

-Good for: Anyone looking for a small, good all-round, centrally located school with decent academic results, particularly if you’re thinking of your child entering in the 11+ Kent Test.
-The nurturing ethos of the school has great appeal and it’s got great outdoors facilities for such a town-based school – perfect for families living in Tunbridge Wells and surrounds who are maybe commuting into London.
+Good for: Anyone looking for a small, good all-round, centrally located school with decent academic results, whether you’re thinking of your child entering in the 11+ Kent Test – or staying on for Year 7 & Year 8 (the new award for Year 7 & Year 8 is a great opportunity).
+The nurturing ethos of the school has great appeal and it’s got excellent outdoor facilities for such a town-based school – perfect for families living in Tunbridge Wells and surrounds who are maybe commuting into London.

-Not for: Those looking for bucolic grounds and grand buildings – a modern town-centre school has many benefits but aesthetically the school is nothing to shout about.
-However the facilities for sport, science, art and drama are nothing short of fab.
+Not for: Anyone seeking pomp and ceremony and grand buildings – this is a modern town-centre school and it’s wonderfully down-to-earth too.
+However, that’s not to say that the facilities for sport, science, art and drama are anything short of fab.

 Rose Hill School, Coniston Avenue, Tunbridge Wells, Kent, TN4 9SY, Tel: 01892 525 591, rosehillschool.co.uk